 Every location is gorgeous!
+My personal favorite location is the 4th Floor North Gallery.
 If you’d like to see a tour of each location, check out the City Hall website.

 The Rotunda is beautiful and free!
 Things to consider about this location: this location can’t be guaranteed, you are limited to a maximum of 6 guests, there is somewhat limited privacy (it is adjacent to the elevators and administrative offices), and you are allowed a maximum of 10 minutes for the ceremony and photos.
 (Depending on the day/time, other couples next in line to be married may be standing near by during your ceremony).